vivekcusat/hiring-assignments/machinelearningteam/image-scaling-service/README.md

 * Take as part of the request:
     * The image originally sent to the API
     * Parameters for scaling the image or not
-    * Parameters for Grayscaling the image or not
+    * Parameters for grayscaling the image or not

 Alongside your code you should also write a manifest YAML to setup a deployment and service.
-The deployment should specify that your container should be replicated a least in 2 pods, which should be load-balanced through the service.
+The deployment should specify that your container should be replicated at least in 2 pods, which should be load-balanced through the service.

 You will also have to add code in the existing API code in `pkg/api/api.go`, so that it will forward the image to your service.
 You should not have to change the existing API and protobuf.
-The API should:
+The API should satisfy the following:

 * The API should be configurable, such that the desired image size and grayscale options should be supplied at startup.
 How is up to you.
 You can use 1024x768 as the target size.
-* The API should check the size of the incomming image, and decide what scaling options should be forwarded to your processing service
+* The API should check the size of the incoming image, and decide what scaling options should be forwarded to your processing service

 __A quick question:__
 *What considerations should you have when loadbalancing gRPC requests?*